Clinical Degree: U. of Maryland, Couple and Family Therapy

 Contact: Email: email@example.com; Phone: (240) 600-0968

 My Professional Background

-During this time I also continued to work with individuals and couples at a group private practice in Silver Spring.
+While working in the school system, I also continued to work with individuals and couples at a group private practice in Silver Spring.
 Many of the individuals I worked with were facing challenging transitions in their life, trying to manage anxiety and/or depression or were simply looking for a safe space to explore personal goals.
 I also supported couples as they worked to heal their relationship as a result of infidelity, a breakdown in communication, or a general loss of passion.

 As a Clinical Member of my professional organization, American Association for Marriage and Family Therapy (AAMFT), I also work to stay active in the field of Marriage and Family Therapy by participating as Secretary of the Mid-Atlantic Division of AAMFT.
 I also am an Approved Supervisor in Training and support both new and seasoned clinicians in their work with clients.

 I consider myself to be a warm and collaborative therapist who strives to empathize with and validate each client’s experience and feelings.
 It is my hope to provide a safe space where client’s can be open about even the most difficult and painful thoughts, feelings, and experiences.
 I also work to be direct and challenging when it is clinically necessary to help clients become unstuck and move towards their goals.
 I draw on a range of clinical tools and therapy models including CBT, Solution Focused, and Play Therapy.
 I know that each client that comes into my office is unique and thus work hard to tailor strategies and interventions that best meet the needs of each client.

 A Little Bit About Me Outside of the Therapy Room

 When I am not working, I enjoy spending time with family and friends, riding horses, and being outside.
 I am married, have two daughters, Riley and Bella, and a dog, Cooper.